benfjohnson/developer-dot/avatax/errors/UnhandledException.md

     {
       "code": "UnhandledException",
       "number": 50,
-      "message": "Unhandled exception was hit during this operation.", "description": "-0-",
-      "faultCode": "Client",
+      "message": "An invalid exception handler routine has been detected.", "description": "This error has been logged and reported to Avalara system administrators.  -0-", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/UnhandledException",
       "severity": "Exception"